nitaiaharoni1/react-restaurant-app/README.md

     * This page will display when any route that is not defined is used.

 #### What was hard to do?
-* Learn to React from scratch
+* Learn to React from scratch.
-* Learn Bootstrap from scratch
+* Learn Bootstrap from scratch, which was very hard for me to understand at the beginning.
-* Learn Redux framework from scratch (Working in a very non-intuitive way I must say)
+* Learn Redux framework from scratch (Working in a very non-intuitive way I must say).
-* Learn Jest testing framework from scratch
+* Learn Jest and Enzyme testing framework from scratch.
 * Integrate with Node Express and save the data (And deployment to Heroku that I wanted to do to allow my site to be public).
-* In general, coding the project took me around 100 hours (Which in itself is difficult).
+* In general, coding the project took me around 120 hours, which in itself is difficult.

 #### Who is your partner name and id?
 * Me: `Nitai Aharoni 203626742`